sandipsahoo2k2/my/articles/engineering/10-behavioral-questions.md

 This task is going to be huge. every week we have relase and i have to co-ordinated with ops team for thursday migration.

+## Most difficult Task / Bug - Webworkers ( Angular )
+Performance Improvement - Hundreds of unnecessary websocket connections getting created with Trade View / Removed dependency of EC2 Server instances used for throttling and grouping of various real-time messages for web clients by writing web- workers API, saving cost and turnaround times for Welling ton management.

+## Conflict with senior /managements
+Distributed Rate limitter vs Jgroup code embedded in our code

 ## 1. Tell me a time when you were not able to meet a time commitment
   Above is a greate example..